varjagg/varjagg.github.io/_posts/2024-05-01-worlds-loudest-lisp-program.md

 ![Node dissected](/images/loudest-lisp-program/node_section.png)

 A typical installation is a few dozen to several hundred nodes in a single tunnel.
-Which brings us to the headline: at the rated 50W output per device, we have projects that easily amount to tens of kilowatts acoustic power in operation, all orchestrated by Lisp code.
+Which brings us to the headline: we have projects that easily amount to tens of kilowatts acoustic power in operation, all orchestrated by Lisp code.

 # Tech stack

 The hardware took nearly 20 design iterations until we reached what I would immodestly call the Platonic design for the problem.
 We were fortunate to have both mechanical and electronic design expertise from our [other products](https://norphonic.com/products/voip-phones-and-accessories/).
 That allowed us to iterate at an incredible pace.
 Our software stack has settled on Yocto Linux and Common Lisp.
 Why CL?
 That's what I started our earliest design studies with earlier.
 Deadlines were tight, requirements were fluid, the team was small and I can move in Common Lisp really, really fast.
 I like to think that am also a competent C programmer but it was clear doing it in C would be many times the effort.
+And with native compilation there's no performance handicap to speak of, so it is hard to justify a rewrite later.

 ![Design iterations](/images/loudest-lisp-program/iterations.jpg)